MicrosoftDocs/memdocs/memdocs/intune/copilot/security-copilot.md

 There are Intune capabilities built into Copilot for Security, and you can use prompts to get more information, including:

-- Information about your devices, apps, compliance & configuration policies, and policy assignments managed in Intune.
+- Information about your devices, apps, compliance & configuration policies, and policy assignments managed in Intune
-- Managed device attributes and hardware details.
+- Managed device attributes and hardware details
-- Issue with specific devices and compare a working & non-working device.
+- Issue with specific devices and compare a working & non-working device

 This article shows you how to access your Microsoft Intune data in Copilot for Security and includes sample prompts.